jlund/docker-chrome-pulseaudio/README.md

    > Cookie: ReallyLongAlphanumericString

-4. [Install Docker](http://docs.docker.io/en/latest/installation/) if you haven't already
+1. [Install Docker](http://docs.docker.io/en/latest/installation/) if you haven't already

-5. Clone this repository and get right in there
+1. Clone this repository and get right in there

         git clone https://github.com/jlund/docker-chrome-pulseaudio.git && cd docker-chrome-pulseaudio

+1. Generate an SSH public key, if you don't already have one

+        ssh-keygen

-6. Copy your SSH public key into place
+1. Copy your SSH public key into place

         cp ~/.ssh/id_rsa.pub .

-7. Build the container
+1. Build the container

         sudo docker build -t chrome .

-8. Create an entry in your .ssh/config file for easy access.
+1. Create an entry in your .ssh/config file for easy access.
 It should look like this:

         Host docker-chrome
           User      chrome